Ethiopia Insightis creating the current affairs platform Ethiopia needs

-Ethiopia Insight is run by Crisis Group Senior Analyst for Ethiopia William Davison, a British citizen with a decade’s experience in Ethiopian journalism.
-Jonah Wedekind, an Ethiopia-focused academic who studies political economy and ecology, is a co-editor.
+Ethiopia Insight was founded in 2018 by Crisis Group Senior Analyst for Ethiopia William Davison, a British citizen with a decade’s experience in Ethiopian journalism.
+The stories are by a team of mostly Ethiopian editors, reporters, and commentators based in Ethiopia and abroad.

 Despite being Africa's second-most populous country, Ethiopia suffers a lack of independent reporting with a weak private media in Addis Ababa and almost none elsewhere in a country of more than 100 million people.

 There is a pressing need for improved coverage, particularly as a new leadership promises rapid democratization of this strategically critical African nation.